ObjectModules/deploy/[Mapping]-Merging.md

 ##Overall
 ![Flow](https://hyipworld.github.io/images/github/doc/figure16.png)

-This is what the result the employment of _The Fourth_ !
+This is the result of the employment of _The Fourth_ !

 You may see the result is remain consist of three (3) employments.
 Each has four (4) process that become twelve (12) all together.
 This twelve consist of six (6) main & six (6) displaying processes.